yukizo3tm/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 ### E. Convert a columnstore table back to a rowstore heap

-Use [DROP INDEX (SQL Server PDW)](drop-index-transact-sql.md) to drop the clustered columnstore index, and convert the table to a rowstore heap.
+Use [DROP INDEX](drop-index-transact-sql.md) to drop the clustered columnstore index, and convert the table to a rowstore heap.
 This example converts the `cci_xDimProduct` table to a rowstore heap.
 The table continues to be distributed, but is stored as a heap.

 ```sql
 --Drop the clustered columnstore index.
 The table continues to be distributed, but changes to a heap.